zenodshin/motivation-dark/readme.md

 ==============

 A chrome extension that replaces your chrome new tab page with your ever-rising age, on a dark background.
-Based off of [this](https://github.com/maccman/motivation).

 ![interface-example](age.png)

 ## About